-Since 2009, KoreLogic's password cracking team, led by Rick Redman (a recognized expert in sophisticated password cracking), has played a critical role in improving the methods, techniques and tools used to crack password hashes.
+Since 2009, KoreLogic's password cracking team has played a critical role in improving the methods, techniques and tools used to crack password hashes.
+We run the recurring Crack Me If You Can contest and sponsor a Password Village at DEF CON, and have released tools such as PathWell.
 This expertise is integral to the PRS's ability to unlock hard-to-recover passwords and provide means to easily and repeatably audit enterprise password compliance, where conventional password cracking tools and services often fall short or deliver fewer results.

 Examples of PRS In Action

 KoreLogic provides PRS to Fortune 500 firms, small businesses and to individuals such as described below:

 - Fortune 500 Legal Team: Asked to recover encrypted files from a CD used by a former employee of an acquired company.
 We reverse-engineered the proprietary encryption used on the CD to gain access to the files.

 - Law Firm: A firm was processing thousands of password-protected Microsoft Office and PDF documents for eDiscovery.
 After the firm's use of a commercial password cracking software proved ineffective, they engaged KoreLogic's PRS.
 We accomplished more in days than they had managed in months.

 - Fortune 500 Food and Beverage Company: Cracked 99.8% of 260,000 password hashes.
 Passwords complied with documented policies, but those policies did not prevent major trends and predictable user behavior.
 Also identified administrators abusing their privileges to reuse passwords, evading password history controls.